 Notes of Caution

 Keep meticulous records, including receipts and documentation for all expenses and reimbursements.
-In addition it may be wise to keep a ledger of all expenses in the event of an audit.
+In addition, it may be wise to keep a ledger of all expenses in the event of an audit.
 The IRS may not request documentation the first or second year you use the 529.
-However, it’s best to maintain complete records for every year in case they do in the future.
+However, it’s best to maintain complete records for every year in case they do so in the future.

 Tax / Academic Year

 Be sure to use the distribution in the same year that you make the withdrawal and follow the same rules when reimbursing yourself.
-Because the academic year begins in the fall, only 4-5 months before the New Year, you may withdraw excess funds one semester, and plan to use it the next.
+Because the academic year begins in the fall, only about four months before the New Year, you may withdraw excess funds one semester, and plan to use it the next.
 However, if you fail to use money from a 529 plan in the same year that you made the withdrawal, you may be subject to taxes and penalties.

 The best scenario is to pay for expenses directly from the 529 account to the academic institution or other vendor.
 While you are permitted to reimburse yourself from your 529 plan, it’s important to keep detailed records to avoid penalties in the event of an audit.